Africa World Airlines: Destinations

 On 15 April 2021, Africa World Airlines conducted the first ever test flight by a jet aircraft to Ho Airport in the Volta Region of Ghana.
 The airline stated that they intended to commence scheduled services between Ho and Accra shortly thereafter.
 However, in March 2022, AWA confirmed that it had decided not to launch flights on this route due to operational challenges.

 In August 2022, AWA made the decision to suspend all flights to Freetown and Monrovia due to operational constraints.
 Coming on the heels of the cancellation of Abidjan services, it left AWA serving only destinations in Ghana and Nigeria as of September 2022.
+However, the airline started services to Ouagadougou in Burkina Faso in July 2025.

 Statistics

 As a privately owned carrier, AWA does not make financial data available to the public.
 However, traffic statistics are published by the airline as well as Ghana Civil Aviation Authority and Ghana Airports Company Limited.
 Other figures have been made available via press reports, interviews and other publications.